krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 **The reason it is called a backtracking algorithm is that it employs "attempt" and "backtrack" strategies when searching the solution space**.
 When the algorithm encounters a state where it cannot continue forward or cannot find a solution that satisfies the constraints, it will undo the previous choice, return to a previous state, and try other possible choices.

-For Example 1, visiting each node represents an "attempt", while skipping over a leaf node or a function `return` from the parent node represents a "backtrack".
+For Example 1, visiting each node represents an "attempt", while skipping over a leaf node or the `return` that brings the traversal back to the parent node represents a "backtrack".

 It is worth noting that **backtracking is not limited to function returns alone**.
 To illustrate this, let's extend Example 1 slightly.